Skip to content

 Coming from the bus station, railway station, or centre of Bristol to the BHOC

 If you need transport from the centre of Bristol to BHOC there are free hospital shuttle buses from the bus station, railway station, and Cabot Circus shopping centre.
-Find out more about Cabot Circus parking and the HUBS shuttle bus
+Find out more about Cabot Circus parking and the free hospital bus at /patients-and-visitors/travelling-to-and-from-our-hospitals/

 We have spaces at the Centre to lock up your bike, and if you are walking you can plan your route with Walkit.

-You will be ticketed if you park in any of the designated consultant spaces, or ambulance bays.
-Please note that during 2011 there are additional bays designated for ambulance usage in the BHOC car park.
-This is due to the closure of Terrell Street affecting ambulance parking at the BRI and BHI.
+You will be ticketed if you park in the ambulance bays.
 Please check before purchasing a ticket that you are not parked in one of these designated bays.

 Help with travel costs